 Ashava can be found in the Fractured Peaks region and will spawn in a specific location within the zone known as The Crucible, located in the far right part of the area.Fractured Peaks Zone Overview

 Ashava is only present during its designated spawn hours, as it emerges from underground.
-Players can explore the area before Ashava’s appearance and gather their group before arrival.
-A helpful tip is that players will receive a marker and a timer on the map approximately 30 minutes before the World Boss spawns, indicating where to go and how much time is left to get to the location.
+You can explore the area before Ashava’s appearance and gather your group before arrival.
+A helpful tip is that every player will receive a marker and a timer on the map approximately 30 minutes before the World Boss spawns, indicating where to go and how much time is left to get to the location.

 Once Ashava emerges from the ground, an event timer will begin, and players that are in the area will automatically participate in the event.
 Furthermore, it is not necessary to group up or be in a party in order to take part in the event and obtain rewards afterward.